Ostorlab/KB/APK_TASK_HIJACKING/recommendation.md

 * Do not specify `allowReparenting` with `taskAffinity` or add support a monitoring service to detect the presence of malicious foreground tasks.

-* Prefer the use Explicit intent, which specify which application will satisfy the intent, by supplying the target application package name or a fully-qualified component class name.
-Implicit intent only specify the a general action.
+* Prefer the use of Explicit intent, which specify which application will satisfy the intent, by supplying the target application package name or a fully-qualified component class name.
+Implicit intent only specifies the general action.